chandannekya/chandannekya/README.md

-If you have any questions about front-end web development, feel free to <a href="mailto:chandannekya@gmail.com">contact me through email</a> me.
+If you have any questions about front-end web development, feel free to contact on <a href="mailto:chandannekya@gmail.com"> Email</a> .

-You can hire me as a freelancer on <a  <a href="https://www.linkedin.com/in/chandannekya/">LinkedIn</a>
+You can hire me as a freelancer on <a   href="https://www.linkedin.com/in/chandannekya/">LinkedIn</a>